-Course assessment is made up of six elements: a Research Design Essay for research methods, a thesis, two core course examination papers and two option course papers (either examination or essay).
+Course assessment is made up of seven elements: a Research Design Essay and assessment for qualitative and quantitative research methods, a thesis, two core course examination papers and two option course papers (either examination or essay).
 These summative assessments measure the extent to which students are able to demonstrate knowledge and understanding of the points outlined above.
 The process and production of the Research Design Essay will assess the students' ability to plan and apply the research techniques they have learned.
 The assessment of the thesis measures the individual student's ability to work independently and with sustained analytical focus on a multi-disciplinary issue related to refugees and forced migration.